facebookresearch/sound-spaces/README.md

 users to render sounds for arbitrary spaces and environments.
 As a result of rendering accuracy improvements, the rendered IRs are different from SoundSpaces 1.0.
 Check out example jupyter notebook for a quick tutorial.

-### Some common issues
-* If you run into [invalid pointer issues](https://github.com/facebookresearch/habitat-sim/issues/1747), import quaternion before habitat_sim as a workaround.
-* See this [issue](https://github.com/facebookresearch/rlr-audio-propagation/issues/9) for solutions to GLIBC version issues

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.